LadderSym: A Multimodal Interleaved Transformer for Music Practice Error Detection: Results

 \subsubsection{Ablation Study of Input Representations}

-In order to test the effectiveness of adding music scores as symbolic prompts, we evaluate three input setups: Audio Only, Prompt Only, and Audio + Prompt for both \polytune and \polytuneII. \Cref{tab:encoder_results} shows that Audio + Prompt outperforms both individual inputs.
+In order to test the effectiveness of adding music scores as symbolic prompts, we evaluate three input setups: Audio Only, Prompt Only, and Audio + Prompt for both \textit{Polytune} and \textit{LadderSym}. \Cref{tab:encoder_results} shows that Audio + Prompt outperforms both individual inputs.
 Symbolic prompts offer additional context for better detection.
-Using the upgraded encoder (\encoder) further boosts F1 scores across all inputs. \polytuneII achieves top scores overall but underperforms \encoder in CocoChorales-E by a small margin.
-We discuss this in \Cref{discussion}.
+The upgraded \textit{Ladder} encoder \emph{improves performance on its own}, and combining it with symbolic prompting further boosts F1 scores. \textit{LadderSym} achieves top scores overall but underperforms \textit{Ladder} in CocoChorales-E by a small margin.
+We analyze this in \Cref{discussion}.